Buergbrennen Let's burn winter

 Fed up with winter!

 Each village has their own.
 They can be of bigger or smaller scale.
-The Buergen that are lit up on the country's highlands on Buergsonndeg or Brandons Festival - the first Sunday after carnival - are huge stakes whose mission is to chase winter away.
-They come in various forms - sometimes, they look like a small castle, but most of them take the form of a giant stake with a cross in the middle.
+The Buergen that are lit up on the country's hills on Buergsonndeg – the first Sunday after carnival – are huge stakes whose mission is to chase away the winter.
+They come in various forms – sometimes, they look like a small castle, but most of them take the form of a giant bonfire with a cross in the middle.

-The materials frequently used include straw, branches and logs.
-Old Christmas trees are also used.
-Most of the time, the Buergen are erected by the local young people, who sometimes also organise a torch-lit procession from the village to the Buerg, which they then set alight before the crowd's eyes.
+The combustible materials most commonly used are straw, brushwood and logs, but old Christmas trees are also used.
+These are collected by local clubs and associations in January.
+The size of the Buergen often depends on the materials that have been amassed.
+In most cases, they are erected by local youth associations, who sometimes also organise a popular festival next to the Buerg, which they then set alight before the crowd's eyes after dark.

-Grilled food and traditional dishes including Ierzebulli (pea soup), Bouneschlupp (green bean soup ) and Glühwäin (mulled wine) are served to warm up the audience, and often, the festival goes on long after the stake has been reduced to embers.
+Barbecues and traditional dishes including Ierzebulli (pea soup), Bouneschlupp (green bean soup) and Glühwäin (mulled wine) are served to warm up the audience, and often, the festival goes on long after the stake has been reduced to embers.

 Origins